ogghst/grownode/docs/reference.md

 ## Parameters

-GrowNode allow users to access Leaves input and outputs through Parameters.
-A parameters defines its behavior and hold its value.
+GrowNode allows users to access Leaves input and outputs through Parameters.
+A parameter defines its behavior and holds its value.
-Depending on their configuration, parameters can be exposed and accessed from inside the code (e.g. from an onboard temperature controller) or from the network (e.g. to monitor the water level).
+Depending on their configuration, parameters can be exposed and accessed from inside the code (eg. from an onboard temperature controller) or from the network (eg. to monitor the water level).
 They can be also updated in both ways.

 Parameters can be stored in the NVS flash (the ESP32 'hard drive') in order to be persisted over board restart, in a transparent way (no code needed).

 ### Initialization

 Each Leaf has a predetermined set of parameters.
-Those are initialized in the configuration phase described in [Leaves](#leaves) section.
-The initial value can be overridden by the user however.
+Those are initialized in the configuration phase described in the [Leaves](#leaves) section.
+However, the initial values can be overridden by the user.
 For instance, a parameter defining a GPIO pin should be customized depending on the board circuit.
 To do this, the `gn_leaf_param_init_XXX()` functions are defined.
 Example:

 ```
 	gn_leaf_handle_t lights = gn_leaf_create(node, "light switch", gn_gpio_config, 4096);